lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 "equal" MO.
 If MO is "ignore", there is a risk to have a decompressed field value different from the compressed field.

-The compressor does not send any value in the compressed header for the field on which not-sent compression is applied.
+The compressor does not send any value in the compressed header for a field on which not-sent compression is applied.

 The decompressor restores the field value with the target value stored in the matched rule.